ContrastiveCFG: Guiding Diffusion Sampling by Contrasting Positive and Negative Concepts: Additional results

-Tab.~\ref{tab:metric_full} shows the alignment between given text prompts and the images sampled with different negative sampling methods in four scenarios of positive and negative prompt pairs.
-For each scenario, 100 images were sampled with StableDiffusion 1.5.
-To quantify the alignment of the output image and the given prompt, we measured the CLIP cosine similarity score~\cite{radford2021learning}, ImageReward~\cite{xu2024imagereward}, HPS-v2~\cite{wu2023human}, and an image-text agreement score from a VLM of GPT4o-mini.
+~\Figref{fig:case_study_full} shows the quantitative results on five T2I case studies in~\Figref{fig:cases} with CLIP cosine similarity score, ImageReward, HPS-v2, and perceptual accuracy judged by VLM.
+Here, we show the average score over the five cases for each method.
+We sampled 200 images for each method and case.
 The ideal behavior as an effective and safe negative sampling method is to maintain alignment with positive prompts while decreasing alignment with negative prompts, compared to when no negative guidance is applied.

-In all four scenarios, DNG showed the smallest alignment metric decrease between its samples and the given positive prompt but failed to thoroughly rule out the features described in the negative prompt; the output images' alignment with the negative prompt was marginally decreased, and GPT4 often detected the contents of the negative prompt.
-Meanwhile, nCFG successfully removed unwanted features from the sampled images but also affected the alignment with the positive prompts.
-All alignment metrics with the positive prompt were decreased the most among the three sampling methods, and more than 10\% of its output was judged to not satisfy the positive prompt by GPT4 in all scenarios.
-Our proposed \ccfg~ removes the undesired properties enough to be undetected by GPT4, and still maintains the agreement with the positive prompts.
+DNG showed the smallest alignment metric decrease between its samples and the given positive prompt, but failed to thoroughly rule out the features in the negative prompt; the alignment with the negative prompt was marginally decreased, and VLM often detected the attributes described in the negative prompt.
+Meanwhile, NP showed the lowest alignment score not only with the negative prompts, but also for the positive prompts.
+Also, almost 20\% of its output was judged to not satisfy the positive prompt by VLM.
+While Perp-Neg and SLD can orchestrate the negative guidance with the positive guidance to prevent the misalignment between the positive prompt, they also occasionally fail to remove the unwanted features without careful hyperparameter search.
+Our proposed \ccfg~removes the undesired properties enough to be undetected by VLM, and still maintains the agreement with the positive prompts.